Signs Of Domestic Violence You Should Know

 Are you ready to work through issues?

-Help is available for domestic violence
+Help is available for people experiencing signs of domestic violence

 If for some reason you don’t feel comfortable visiting a therapist’s office, you might consider online therapy, which research has shown to be as effective as in-office therapy.
 With online therapy, you can connect with a licensed counselor from home or anywhere you feel safe via phone or video chat.
 For example, if you don’t feel safe at home, you can talk to a therapist from a friend’s house or from anywhere with an internet connection.